chrisboakes/chris-boakes/src/_posts/2018-09-01-serverless-with-nuxtjs-vue-contentful-netlify.md

 }
 ```

-We're initialising Contentful and then fetching all entries and mapping the reponse by assigning the post's slug to the route.
+We're initialising Contentful and then fetching all entries and mapping the response by assigning the post's slug to the route.

 Run `yarn generate` again and you'll notice Nuxt has created a directory structure of posts containing static files; exactly what we want.

 ## Deploying to Netlify

-Firstly, make sure you've pushed your project to [Github](https://github.com/) (or GitLab/Bitbucket) and run through steps 1 and 2 of the 'Create a new site' process.
+Firstly, make sure you've pushed your project to [Github](https://github.com/) (or GitLab/Bitbucket) and then on Netlify run through steps 1 and 2 of the 'Create a new site' process.
 When you get to step 3, your build command will be `yarn generate` and your publish directory will be 'dist'.
 Make sure you click 'Show advanced' and assign the keys and values in your `.env` file here.
 When you're ready, hit 'Deploy site'.

 Wait a few minutes while Netlify pulls down the packages it needs to deploy your site and runs the generate command.
 Once the deployment is successfully complete it will generate a domain for you and you should be able to view your site.